simbody/simbody/CONTRIBUTING.md

 #### Keep line width to 80 characters
 Line widths should be no longer than **80** characters.
 The reason for this is that it permits multiple files to be laid out side-by-side during editing, which is *really* useful.
 At 80 characters you can get three windows on a modest-sized monitor, using a font that is readable even by adults.

-It is best to use a “guideline” (a vertical line that marks column 80 while you edit) so that you can see where the limit is.
+It is best to use a “guide line” (a vertical line that marks column 80 while you edit) so that you can see where the limit is.
 If you are using Visual Studio, there is a very nice Editor Guidelines Extension available [here](https://visualstudiogallery.msdn.microsoft.com/da227a0b-0e31-4a11-8f6b-3a149cf2e459).
-If you don't have built-in guidelines available, note that the last line of the copyright block at the top of every Simbody source file is 80 characters wide.
+If you don't have built-in guide lines available, note that the last line of the copyright block at the top of every Simbody source file is 80 characters wide.

 Please don't interpret this to mean we like short lines.
 On the contrary it is nice to see as much code as reasonably possible on the screen at once, so don't stretch out your code vertically unnecessarily; and don't waste horizontal space where it doesn't help readability.
 Long comment blocks in particular should have lines as wide as possible.
 Just don't go over 80.

 #### Indent by 4 spaces; no tabs in files
 There *must not* be any tabs in your code; our build system will reject them.
 Please be sure that your code editor is set to replace tabs with four spaces.
 You should never allow tab characters to get into your code.
 They will look great to you, but in other viewers people will see your code as randomly formatted.

 If you use Visual Studio, go to `Tools:Options:Text Editor:C/C++:Tabs`, set `tab size=indent size=4`, and check the `Insert spaces` button.
+In `vi` or `vim` use `set tabstop=4` and `set expandtab`.
 Almost any editor has a similar option, and most can help you clean up a file that already has tabs in it.

 ### Naming conventions
 We do not believe it is helpful to attempt to encode type information into symbol names (for example, beginning pointer names with a `p`).
 Much of the need for such conventions has passed with the wide availability of IDEs offering language-sensitive code browsing and debugging, such as that provided by Visual Studio or Eclipse.
 Thus we do not use name prefix characters to provide information that can easily be obtained while browsing code or debugging.
 We trust programmers to add appropriate conventions in their own code when those conventions are necessary for clarity or convenience, and to explain them in nearby comments.